ssube/onnx-web/README.md

 - web app to generate and view images
   - [hosted on Github Pages](https://ssube.github.io/onnx-web), from your CDN, or locally
   - keeps your recent image history as you change tabs
-- supports many common pipelines
+- supports many `diffusers` pipelines
-  - txt2img mode
+  - txt2img
-  - img2img mode
+  - img2img
+  - inpainting
+  - upscale (with ONNX acceleration)
-  - inpainting mode
+- blending mode for combining images
 - supports upscaling and face correction
   - upscaling with Real ESRGAN or Stable Diffusion
   - face correction with CodeFormer or GFPGAN